CirroBuild/FrostiDocs/docs/reference/sql/copy.md

 - `cairo.sql.copy.root` is used for storing regular files to be imported.
 - `cairo.sql.copy.work.root` is used for storing temporary files like indexes or temporary partitions.
-Unless otherwise specified, it points to the same directory as defined in `cairo.sql.copy.root`.
+Unless otherwise specified, it points to the `root_directory/tmp` directory.

 Use the [configuration keys](/docs/reference/configuration) to edit these properties in